 When American teachers deepen their understanding of Japan, the knowledge is passed on to many school children.
-From this point of view, the Keizai Koho Center has offered the KKC Study Tour to Japan for North American middle and high Social Studies teachers since 1980.
+From this point of view, the Keizai Koho Center has offered the KKC Study Tour to Japan for North American middle and high social studies teachers since 1980.

-Over the past 37 years, the number of participants of the "KKC Study Tour to Japan" for Social Studies teachers has exceeded 700.
-They are called "KKC Fellows", and they actively promote understanding of Japan.
+Over the past 37 years, the number of participants of the "KKC Study Tour for North American Social Studies Teachers" has exceeded 700.
+They are called "KKC Fellows" in the U.S., and they actively promote understanding of Japan.

-<The number of KKC Fellows from each state: 1980-2017>
+<The number of KKC Fellows from each state: 1980-2018>

-February, 2018

-International Affairs Dept.

-Keizai Koho Center
+September, 2018 International Affairs Dept. Keizai Koho Center